sven-otte/docs/i2c/i2c_app.rst

 Configure the I²C OpenPlotter app
 ---------------------------------

-Got to >Openplotter>I2C and add all sensors providing a name for each that makes sense and fits with the Signal K specification, see http://signalk.org/specification/1.0.4/doc/signalk.pdf, see the picture below:
+Go to >Openplotter>I2C and add all sensors providing a name for each that makes sense and fits with the Signal K specification, see http://signalk.org/specification/1.0.4/doc/signalk.pdf, see the picture below:

 .. image:: img/i2c1.png